polettix/ETOOBUSY/_posts/2020-02-16-text-gitignore.md

 If the file is allowed to pass, it's added to `@output` (line 29) and, if a directory, the whole process is recursed within it (line 32).

+One caveat about `build_gitignore_matcher`: if you want to pass a *list* of lines, pass it as a reference to an array.
+Otherwise, only the first will be considered, for a good 10 minutes of confusion and puzzling!

 # What *might* be missing

 The behavior show in the previous section is not 100% the same as what you